Peipsi lake in winterPhoto author: Priidu Saart, Brand Estonia

 A birdwatcher's paradise along coastal flood meadows

-Matsalu National Park has been listed in the Ramsar List as a wetland of international importance since 1976.
-In addition to birds, it also protects semi-natural communities characteristic to western Estonia as well as the cultural heritage of the Väinameri Sea.
+Matsalu National Park has been listed on the Ramsar List of Wetlands of International Importance since 1976.
+In addition to birds, it also protects semi-natural communities characteristic of western Estonia as well as the cultural heritage of the Väinameri Sea.

-In spring and autumn, Estonia's national parks see large flocks of migratory birds that have inspired a range of folk songs and sayings.
+In spring and autumn, Estonia's national parks host large flocks of migratory birds, which have inspired a range of folk songs and sayings.
 A wise way of telling the change in weather is to carefully observe the movement of migratory birds.
 Once the storks leave, expect cooling weather; geese fleeing means frost is near, while the swans' departure is to be followed by snow.
 The Estonian national bird, the swallow, is the most accurate weatherman out there.
 Before the arrival of dark clouds, you can tell the rain is coming if you see swallows flying suspiciously close to the ground.

 What to do in Matsalu National Park